mrsandeep1987/mrsandeep1987/README.md

 - 👋 Hi, I’m @mrsandeep1987
 - 👀 I’m interested in ...
 Front End Development
 - 🌱 I’m currently learning ...
-React and JAvaScript
+React and JavaScript
 - 💞️ I’m looking to collaborate on ...
 Web Development
 - 📫 How to reach me ...